GA-repos/HTML-and-CSS/readme.md

   color: red;
 }
 ```
-- Hashes '#' are used to select an Id like this
+- Hashes '#' are used to select an id like this
 ```css
 #id-name {
   color: blue;